mihaly044/streamscraper/README.md

 ## streamscraper [![Build status](https://ci.appveyor.com/api/projects/status/ti9ndirsgqc0ks0u?svg=true)](https://ci.appveyor.com/project/mihaly044/streamscraper) ![License](https://img.shields.io/github/license/mihaly044/streamscraper.svg) [![GitHub issues](https://img.shields.io/github/issues/mihaly044/streamscraper.svg)](https://github.com/mihaly044/streamscraper/issues)

-streamscraper is a handy, cross platform tool for grabbing media from m3u8 streams.
+streamscraper is a handy, cross platform CLI tool for downloading media from m3u8 streams.
 It provides the Downloader class (which is essentially an ffmpeg wrapper class) to directly download from m3u8 streams.
 In case you need to do additional parsing to fetch the download URL from some site, there is the ``IParser`` interface that you may use to write your custom parsers.

 streamscraper already contains implementations of the ``IParser`` interface to grab m3u8 stream links from popular streaming sites.

 ## Prebuilt binaries
-If you do not wish to build the project yourself, you may download the prebuilt binary [v1.0.3.0-rc](https://github.com/mihaly044/streamscraper/releases/tag/v1.0.3.0-rc).
+If you do not wish to build the project yourself, you may download the prebuilt binary [v1.1.0-rc](https://github.com/mihaly044/streamscraper/releases/tag/v1.1.0-rc).

 ## Building the project
 ### Linux